 In the keywords section, enter your keyword in the three match types discussed earlier:

-For bidding, reference back to the keyword planner tool on AdWords that you used earlier (chapter 4).
+For bidding, reference back to the keyword planner tool on Google Ads that you used earlier (chapter 4).
 Remember the specific metric “Top of page bid (high)?”